Ukraine fires 6 deputy defense ministers as heavy fighting continues in the east

 Retaking Klishchiivka is considered tactically important, allowing Ukrainian forces to further extend their gains around Bakhmut.

-In other fighting, six civilians were killed and 16 injured over the past 24 hours, the presidential office reported.
+In other fighting, six civilians were killed and 16 injured over the past 24 hours as Russia claimed to have used long-range air-launched missiles and drones to strike U.K.-supplied missiles and depleted uranium ammunition that can be used to destroy tanks.

+“The goal of the strike has been fulfilled, all the designated facilities have been struck,” the ministry said without providing specifics.

+The claims appeared to contradict Ukraine’s assertion that it intercepted all 17 cruise missiles launched by Russia and 18 of 24 Shahed drones in the southern regions of Mykolaiv and Odesa early Monday.

 Russians attacked residential areas in eight cities and villages in the Donetsk region, including Avdiivka and Kurdiumivka, killing one and wounding four, it said.
 Five artillery attacks in Kherson killed one person and wounded another.
 In the nearby town of Beryslav, Russians dropped explosives from a drone near the local bus station, injuring four people, the presidential office said.